-- Get emergency help right away if you take too many Pentazocine and Naloxone Tablets (overdose).
+Get emergency help or call 911 right away if you take too many Pentazocine and Naloxone Tablets (overdose).
 When you first start taking Pentazocine and Naloxone Tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.
+Talk to your nealthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose.

-Taking Pentazocine and Naloxone Tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your Pentazocine and Naloxone Tablets.
+Taking Pentazocine and Naloxone Tablets with other opioid medicines, benzodiazenines alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.

+Never give anyone else your Pentazocine and Naloxone Tablets.
 They could die from taking it.
-Selling or giving away Pentazocine and Naloxone Tablets is against the law. - Store Pentazocine and Naloxone Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.
+Selling or giving away Pentazocine and Naloxone Tablets is against the law.
+Store Pentazocine and Naloxone Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.